MBB-team/VBA-toolbox/_wiki/ktom.md

 The script `demo_recur.m` exemplifies the simulation and inversion of a k-ToM learner (using a competitive 2X2 game, namely: "hide-and-seek"), where some of these features are edited...

 > Practical experience with k-ToM models show that the statistical power, in terms of both estimating unknown model parameters and/or comparing different learning models, critically depends upon the experimental design.
 In [Devaine et al. (2014b)](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003992), we had participants play "hide-and-seek" against on-line k-ToM artificial learners.
 This was shown to yield much better model discriminability than, e.g., if participants had played cooperative and/or coordination games (e.g., "[battle-of-the-sexes](https://en.wikipedia.org/wiki/Battle_of_the_sexes_(game_theory))").
-We encourage users of k-ToM models to perform some form of a [confusion analysis](https://en.wikipedia.org/wiki/Confusion_matrix) to chack that their intended experimental design eventully provide reasonable statistical power.
+We encourage users of k-ToM models to perform some form of a [confusion analysis](https://en.wikipedia.org/wiki/Confusion_matrix) to check that their intended experimental design eventully provide reasonable statistical power.